 Mountain lions usually avoid human confrontation, and sightings are rare.
 Attacks are even more uncommon: their instinct guides them to prey on elk, deer, coyotes, and rodents—not humans.

-If a mountain lion attacks, don’t roll into a ball and play dead: it will only see you as small prey.
+If a mountain lion attacks, do not roll into a ball and play dead: it will only see you as small prey.
 The cougar prefers to attack the back of the head and neck, so protect that area as much as you can.
 To avoid that, face the cougar, and beat the tar out of it.
 Punch it repeatedly in the head, go for the eyes, hit it with a hiking pole, stab it with a knife, use rocks or whatever is around.

 That may seem to require more bravery than you feel, but in an attack, you have no choice but to confront the situation.